hastest/juliannma.com/_events/2015/jazz_piano_concerto.md

 ---
 title: "Mannes Sounds Festival: The Jazz Piano Concerto"
+title: The Jazz Piano Concerto
 #link: (permalink to the event should go here)
 date: 2015-12-14 19:30:00 -0500
-location: Stiefel Hall, Mannes 55 W 13th St (4TH floor)
+location: Stiefel Hall, Mannes 55 W 13th St (4TH floor), NYC
-location_link: LINK
+short_location: Mannes School of Music, NYC
 ---

 At the premiere of Rhapsody in Blue, Gershwin described his new piano concerto as “an experiment in modern music” – suffusing a classical form with jazz sensibility.
 It was a huge success, and classical composers quickly followed suit, most notably Ravel in the two concertos he composed at the end of the 1920’s.
 A more recent take is Ellen Taaffe Zwilich’s Peanuts Gallery (1996), a delightful set of musical portraits of Snoopy, Lucy, and other characters in the Peanuts comic strip. –J.Y.
 Song, curator